theooos/RP_Yr1_Server/README.md

 Inside each branch there is a <code>src</code> folder containing a package in which you <b>must</b> keep all your files!

-<b>Do not</b> tinker with other people's package if they do not give permission to do so!
+<b>Do not</b> tinker with other people's branches if they do not give permission to do so!

 If you do, then Theo will be forced to get the whip out, and it won't be nice... (unless you're into this sort of stuff)